jschauma/cs631apue/README.md

 scripts.

-The organization of this directory tree is by lecture, and I will commit/update the contents throughout the Fall 2012 semester as we go along.
+The organization of this directory tree is by lecture, and I will commit/update the contents throughout each semester as we go along.

 License